JetBrains-Research/coqpilot/etc/docs/benchmark/BENCHMARKING_FRAMEWORK_GUIDE.md

     // If set to `true`, any error that occurs during the benchmarking process will cause
     // the entire pipeline to fail, halting the execution of all subsequent tasks.
     failFast: false,
-    // Additional logging to watch the task being aborted due to the fail-fast strategy.
+    // Additional logging to watch the task being aborted due to the fail-fast strategy or a critical error.
-    logFailFastTasksAborting: false,
+    logAbortingTasks: false,

     // Max number of proof-generation retries for each benchmarking task.
     // Can be left `undefined` to make the retries unlimited.